 - Programmable, customizable, and JOE app compatible: you can streamline your espresso routine with the Jura A1.
 You can program your favorite coffee strength and espresso drinks, and it’s JOE app compatible, which enables you to set your drink remotely.

 - No milk-frothing system: if you ever want to make a cappuccino, you’ll want to have a separate milk frother within reach.

 - Limited capacity: the Jura A1 has a 36.8 fl. oz water reservoir.
-Although it’s enough for a bunch of espressos, it’s almost half of the average on our list.
-So, if you’re preparing many Americanos, you might need to refill the tank quite often.
+Although it’s enough for a bunch of espressos, it’s almost half our list average.
+So, if you’re preparing many Americanos, you might need to refill the tank often.

 Jura D6 Espresso Machine – Best Automatic Espresso Machine with a milk frother

 - Delicious espresso and coffee drinks: Jura’s proprietary technology offers great espresso consistently.
 The best Jura espresso machines include an excellent grinder and advanced espresso extraction technology.
 Although the Jura D6 is an earlier model, it’s no exception here.
 It takes little practice to learn the best grind size and preferred strength.
 You might need to adjust when getting new coffee beans, but this machine is quite reliable.
 Additionally, you quickly get frothy drinks done.

 - Customization: the Jura D6 has adjustable coffee strength, water level, and temperature.